stefanhendriks/Dune-II---The-Maker/README.md

+This project uses [Deleaker](https://www.deleaker.com/) to find memory leaks and more.

 Dune II - The Maker
 ===================
 A.k.a.
 D2TM.
 Is a [Dune 2](http://en.wikipedia.org/wiki/Dune_II) clone.

-This branch is considered the version that has made the most progress, now at version WIP 337.

 At this moment the most known/stable version is [DEMO4 and DEMO 3.5](http://dune2themaker.fundynamic.com/?page_id=11).

+This repository reflects the latest version coming up (version 0.5).

 ## Bit of history
 This is also the version where I learned to code C/C++ for the first time and that shows.
 This is the 3rd iteration, of my many attempts to write an RTS engine for myself in my teens.